arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 - [Mac OS X](http://www.apple.com/macosx/)
 - [Git Version Control System](http://git-scm.com/)
-- A Windows Azure subscription with the Web Sites and Virtual Machines Preview enabled - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- A Windows Azure subscription with the Websites and Virtual Machines Preview enabled - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)

 >**Note:** This lab was designed for use on OS X.